Adding Electrical Outlets: How to Wire a New Outlet to an Existing One

 Running the Wire for the New Outlet

 - Start cutting a hole for the new plastic box at the new location.
-Make sure not to cut too large a hole, because the "ears" on the box must remain outside the wall; if they fit through the hole the box will not clamp to the wall but simply fall inside it.
+Make sure not to cut too large a hole, because the "ears" on the box must remain outside the wall; if they fit through the hole, the box will not clamp to the wall but will simply fall inside.

-- If the new location is through the wall from another existing outlet, be sure they don't exactly line up, because there is not enough room in the wall for two boxes to fit back to back.
+- If the new location is through the wall from another existing outlet, be sure they don't line up exactly, because there won't be enough room in the wall for two boxes to fit back-to-back.
 Move the new one a few inches to one side.
-This is absolutely the preferred location for a new outlet: through the wall and not absolutely back to back, but between the same pair of studs from an existing outlet.
+This is absolutely the preferred location for a new outlet: through the wall and not absolutely back-to-back, but between the same pair of studs as an existing outlet.
 It makes running the wire a very easy task (you won't be crawling the attic after all!) and removal of the existing box probably won't be necessary.

-- If you can reach into the hole where the new box goes and touch the existing box, you can skip all the hard work of running new wire through the attic; simply take one end of the new wire, reach inside the wall ,and push it into the old box alongside the other wires.
-Push in about a foot of wire; you will cut off to a more reasonable length when wiring the outlet.
-Cut the other end off a foot outside the wall, leaving a good sized loop inside the wall to go up and back down into the top of the new box.
+- If you can reach into the hole where the new box will go and touch the existing box, you can skip all the hard work of running new wire through the attic; simply take one end of the new wire, reach inside the wall, and push it into the old box alongside the other wires.
+Push in about a foot of wire; you will cut off to a more reasonable length later.
+Cut the other end a foot outside the wall, leaving a good sized loop inside the wall to go up and back down into the top of the new box.

 - If the two boxes aren't so conveniently located, however, it is time to begin pulling wire between the two outlets.
 You are strongly advised to have a helper for this operation.
-A ¾" hole needs to be drilled, either up from the crawl space or down from the attic, into the center of the wall directly above or below the new outlet location.
-Begin by locating the wall as nearly as possible; drill a very small hole through the floor or ceiling right at the edge of the wall and in line with the new outlet location.
-Push a stiff wire (like a straightened clothes hanger) through it, so that the wire is visible in the crawl space or attic.
-If necessary, remove a section of baseboard or shoe molding on the floor, so that when it is replaced the small hole will be covered.
+A ¾" hole needs to be drilled, either up from the crawl space or down from the attic, into the center of the wall directly below or above the new outlet location.
+Begin by drilling a very small hole through the floor or ceiling right at the edge of the wall and in line with the new outlet location.
+Push a stiff wire (like a straightened clothes hanger) through, so that the wire is visible in the crawl space or attic.
+If necessary, remove a section of baseboard or shoe molding on the floor, so that when it is replaced, the small hole will be covered.
 Be aware that a spinning drill bit can and will "grab" carpet and unravel it; take extreme care here.
-A very small hole in a ceiling can be covered with toothpaste to repair it.
+A very small hole in a ceiling can be covered with toothpaste to make it invisible.

-- With your stiff wire poking into the crawl space, carefully orient yourself in the crawl space.
-To determine where the wall is, measure 2½ inches over and drill a small hole up into the wall; if the hole does not come through the floor into the living area you are inside the wall.
+- With your stiff wire poking through, carefully orient yourself into the crawl space.
+To determine where the wall is, measure 2½ inches over and drill a small hole up into the wall; if the hole does not come through the floor/ceiling into the living area, you are inside the wall.
 If your hole went into the wall, replace the small drill bit with a ¾" bit and drill again in the same place.
-The procedure is the same if you are working in the attic.
-From the attic you should be able to see the top of the wall; the 2X4 running along the top of the wall is generally visible under the attic insulation.
+The procedure is the same if you are working in the attic: you should be able to see the top of the wall.
+The 2x4 running along the top of the wall is generally visible under the attic insulation.
 Either way, repeat the procedure at the existing outlet location.

 - Push one end of the new wire into the hole until it can be reached from the outlet location, and pull about a foot of wire out of the wall at that point.
-String the wire across to the next hole and estimate how much more wire will be needed to get it through the wall and pulled out.
+String the wire across to the next hole and estimate how much more will be needed to get it through the wall and pulled out.
 Cut off the length needed and push it into the drilled hole until it can be reached.
-Do not short what you need; far better to waste an extra five feet of electrical wire here than to waste all that you have strung across the house because you cut it short.
+Do not cut too little; far better to waste an extra 5' of electrical wire here than to waste all that work.

 - Staple the wire to convenient rafters or floor joists every 4 feet or so with staples made for NM cable.
 These staples do not use a staple gun, but are hammered in.
 Do not pinch the wire; drive the staples just far enough to hold the wire fairly firmly.